egreiner/IegTools.Sequencer/README.md

 # State Tags

 [This feature will be deleted in the next major version (v4.0).
-The existing validators will detect if you have done the necessary changes (the Initial-State and the ignored States should be defined explicitly) and throw an exception if not.]
+The existing validators will detect if you have done the necessary changes and throw an exception if not.
+(the Initial-State and the ignored States should be defined explicitly)]

 State-Tags can only be used with string-states.
 For enum-states there are other possibilities. (-> Validation Handler)